RR0/ufoml/README.md

 While this should ideally be a feature among others (in order to not process the image alone but ponderate it with context information), it might be too complex/performance costly to mix it with other data as a first step.

-### Explanability
-When classifying a case, it would be of particular interest to associate the answer with some explanability so it could be understood/verified by investigators.

 ### The skewed classes problem
 The UFO data corpus, if considered as a binary classification ("identified/unidentified") would be a typical case of "skewed classes", where one class is typically a lot more common that the other.
 This could lead to biased precision metrics,